megai2/d912pxy/README.md

     1. Log file form P7logs
     2. Crash.dmp and d912pxy_crash.txt if you have it
     3. Version number of d912pxy you used
+	4. Way to reproduce crash

  If you are asked to run debug version do this

-   0. Debug version writes ton of data, do not run it for a long time!
+   **0. Debug version writes ton of data, do not run it for a long time!**
-   1. Install Release_d version [from here](https://github.com/megai2/d912pxy/releases)
+   1. Install Release_d by installer (Use standart release?
+N => 3)
    2. Run the game and reproduce the error
    3. Send the log file or/and Crash.dmp to github